Miguel Leyva

-Miguel Leyva Río De La Loza (born 4 April 2001) is a Mexican professional footballer who plays as a midfielder for Liga MX club América.
+Miguel Leyva Río De La Loza (born 4 April 2001) is a Mexican professional footballer who plays as a Center forward for Segunda Federación de España club Marino Luanco.

 Club career

 On 31 January 2020, América registered Leyva as part of their official roster as their last signing for the season.
 Leyva spent the last football year playing for Spanish football team CD Toledo B in which he was used as a midfielder and a forward and scored 19 goals for the team.